giorginolab/infix2pharmml/README.md

 Usage
 -----

 The converter can be run locally as _convert.pl_.
 The infix expression to convert is expected either interactively, or as the first command-line argument.
+The `-s` switch activates the stand-alone model output.

 E.g: open a shell, then

 ~~~~~
-shell>   perl -w convert.pl
+shell>   perl -w convert.pl [-s]

 Enter the expression to convert:
 sin(-2*t)